aazizi13/Machine-Learning-At-Scale/README.md

 - The machine learning algorithms used in this project include Logistic Regression, Random Forest, Gradient Boosted Tree(GBT), and Multi-layer Perceptron Classifier(MLPC)

+## NOTE: For a cleaner read, please refer to Databricks_notebooks

 ##
 **Databricks notebooks are divided into multiple sections**